michael-brewer-ds/megaline_analysis/README.md

 # Megaline Statistical Data Analysis

 ## Overview
 This project analyzes simulated customer behavior and revenue patterns for Megaline, a telecom operator offering two prepaid plans: Surf and Ultimate.
-The objective is to determine which plan generates more revenue and provide a data-driven recommendation to support marketing budget allocation.
+The objective is to determine which plan generates more revenue and support data-driven marketing budget decisions.

-Using a sample of approximately 500 customers, this analysis examines call, message, and internet usage throughout 2018, then compares plan performance through exploratory analysis and statistical testing.
+Using a sample of approximately 500 customers, this analysis examines call, message, and internet usage throughout 2018 and compares plan performance through exploratory analysis and statistical testing.

 ## Business Problem
-Megaline’s commercial team needs to know which prepaid plan brings in more revenue so the company can allocate its advertising budget more effectively.
-This project evaluates the revenue performance of Surf and Ultimate by analyzing customer usage behavior and testing whether observed differences are statistically significant.
+Megaline’s commercial team needs to identify which prepaid plan generates more revenue in order to allocate its advertising budget more effectively.

 ## Executive Summary
-Ultimate generates higher and more stable revenue than Surf, with statistically significant results.
-The analysis supports prioritizing Ultimate in marketing, optimizing pricing structures, and exploring a new unlimited-tier plan to better capture high-usage customers.
+Ultimate generates higher and more stable revenue than Surf.
+Results support prioritizing Ultimate in marketing and exploring pricing and product improvements to better capture high-usage customers.

 ## Results Summary
 - Plan with higher average revenue: Ultimate